kaltura/developer-platform-docs/documentation/Deliver-and-Distribute-Media/how-retrieve-download-or-streaming-url-using-api-calls.md

 ### >Retrieving Streaming URL for Mobile Applications

-To retrive streaming URL for mobile applications, use the following guidelines:
+To retrieve streaming URL for mobile applications, use the following guidelines:

 * For Apple iPad devices – <a href="#considerations-of-access-control-and-entitlements">get all the flavors</a> (marked ready) that have the tag 'ipadnew' and build the following URL: